-- All sub-views of the History View allow history items to be exported as files in Excel® format.
+- Any All sub-views of the History View offer to export allow history items to be exported as files in Excel® format.

 - In case of outage of the Primary Controller instance the History Service will automatically switch to the Secondary Controller instance to retrieve history items.
 Fail-over typically takes place within 10s.

 - In case of outage of the History Service the Controller will store events with its journal until the History Service is up again and will acknowledge receipt of events.
 Only then will events are be released from a the Controller's journal.
 Consider Note that the Controller journal can grow in case of during longer outages of the History Service if a larger number of jobs and/or abundant log output of jobs have to be handled by the Controller.
 Therefore a Controller should be assigned sufficient storage to hold its journal for the maximum expected duration of an outage of JOC Cockpit, see JS7 - Sizing.

 - The History Service will resume operation after an outage and will continue to receive events from a Controller and to write events to the database.